 Exclusively Pumping is hard work!

-I’m a first-time mom and the first in my family to pump exclusively!
+I’m a first-time mom and the first in my family to pump exclusively for so long!

 There is nothing wrong with formula, but I wanted to give breastfeeding a try!

-Since I was the first in my family to pump exclusively, I had to learn many things on my own or from research.
+Since I didn’t know anyone who pumped exclusively, I had to learn many things on my own or from research.

 (Thank god for Pinterest!)

-To make Exclusively Pumping easier, prepare yourself with the essentials.
+To make exclusively pumping easier, prepare yourself with the essentials before baby arrives.

-Below, I’ve listed 13 Exclusive Pumping Must-Haves that will help you achieve your breastfeeding goals!
+Below, I’ve listed 13 Exclusive Pumping Must-Haves that will help new moms or new to exclusive pumping moms achieve their breastfeeding goals!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.